For The Injured Palm Beach

 Accepting the Offer

-After you and your lawyer are satisfied with the settlement figure, your lawyer will be able to ensure that you are paid quickly and can move on with your life and concentrate on getting better and getting the care you need outside the workers’ compensation system.
+Once you are satisfied with the settlement figure, your lawyer will be able to ensure that you are paid quickly.
+This will allow you to move on with your life and concentrate on getting better and getting the care you need outside the workers’ compensation system.

 For more information, call the Law Offices of Franks, Koenig & Neuwelt to schedule a free consultation with an attorney for the injured Palm Beach victims recommend.